Ergodicity bounds for stable Ornstein-Uhlenbeck systems in Wasserstein distance with applications to cutoff stability: Introduction

-In Theorem~\ref{thm:cutoffWp} of Subsection 3.2 we show that the non-asymptotic bounds Theorem~\ref{thm:couplings} in Subsection 2.1 are good enough to establish cutoff stability \eqref{e:cutoffstability} in considerably greater generality than Theorem~\ref{thm:Gauss}.
-Theorem~\ref{thm:cutoffWp} directly covers Example~\ref{ex:oscBM} and the benchmark system of a Jacobi chain of oscillators with a heat bath of constant noise intensity on the outer edges in Example~\ref{ex:oscJC}.
-More precisely, in Theorem~\ref{thm:cutoffWp} we establish cutoff stability under general $\sigma$ and generic assumptions on $A$, which are sustantially weaker than the results in Section 3.1.
-In particular they include Hurwitz stable, but non-normal interaction matrices $A$, a possibly degenerate dispersion matrix $\sigma$ and a large class of L\'evy drivers, including Brownian motion and $\alpha$-stable L\'evy flights for $\alpha>1$.
+In Theorem~\ref{thm:cutoffWp} of Subsection~\ref{sec:32} we show that the non-asymptotic bounds Theorem~\ref{thm:couplings} in Subsection~\ref{ss:anewformula} are good enough to establish cutoff stability \eqref{e:cutoffstability} in considerably greater generality than Theorem~\ref{thm:Gauss}.
+Theorem~\ref{thm:cutoffWp} directly covers Example~\ref{ex:oscBM}, the Brownian gyrator in Example~\ref{ex:gyrator}, a biophysical transcription-translation linear oscillator model in Example~\ref{ex:bio}, and the benchmark system of a Jacobi chain of oscillators with a heat bath of constant noise intensity on the outer edges in Example~\ref{ex:oscJC}.
+More precisely, in Theorem~\ref{thm:cutoffWp} we establish cutoff stability under general $\sigma$ and generic assumptions on $A$, which are substantially weaker than the results in Section~\ref{sec:cutsta}.
+In particular, they include Hurwitz stable, but non-normal interaction matrices $A$, a possibly degenerate dispersion matrix $\sigma$ and a large class of L\'evy drivers, including Brownian motion and $\alpha$-stable L\'evy flights for $\alpha>1$.
+In Example~\ref{ex:oscmoregeneral} we comment on the validity of our results for more general networks topology.

-In Appendix~\ref{a:WKRproperties} the reader finds the most relevant properties of the WKR-distances, including the mentioned shift linearity.
+In Appendix~\ref{a:WKRproperties} the reader finds {a list of }the most relevant properties of the WKR-distances.